 Example: “Espèce d’andouille, tu as ramené des roulés aux saucisses à la soirée Vegan de Laura, t’es fou ou quoi ?” – “You dummy, you brought sausage rolls for Laura’s vegan dinner, what are you crazy?”

 Slightly scatological in nature, this adjective is a mainstay in casual conversations.
 Figuratively translated as “annoying” or “boring”, this insult literally describes in the pain in the ass, or something “shitty”.
 Pardon our French.
+Or should we say our French grammar.
 This word can refer to a sub-optimal person or situation and is decidedly pejorative.
 If you want to express displeasure, you could also use the word relou – the inverted slang (verlan) of lourd (heavy, awkward) common among French youngsters – which is basically the same thing, but carries a little bit of extra oomph.

 Example: “Les grèves RATP durent depuis des semaines, c’est vraiment chiant.” – “The train strikes in Paris have been going on for weeks, it’s a real pain in the ass.”

-Objectively the best French insult, a blaireau is literally a “badger”.
+Objectively the best French insult and one of the many reasons to learn French a blaireau is literally a “badger”.
 Used colloquially, it’s an insult expressing that someone is a jerk, a moron and an imbecile at the same time.
 Funnily enough, the word describes an old-fashioned shaving brush.
 While we are fond of badgers at Gymglish, and find them to be excellent dinner guests, we’d advise you to avoid this sticky wicket unless you’re directly addressing a family of badgers.

 Example: “David c’est un vrai blaireau, il a encore oublié d’apporter son CV pour son entretien d’embauche.” – “David is a real moron, he forgot yet again to bring his CV to his job interview.”